ropensci/roweb3/content/blog/2025-05-27-champions-histories/index.en.md

 > I think the team is very well organized to help you.
 During the training I got a lot of information on how to solve the problems that I could encounter".

 Shared knowledge allows us to anticipate, help and include.
-The more experiences like Carolina Pradier's we can have the more shared open science there will be.
+The more experiences like Carolina Pradier's there are, the more shared and *open* open science there will be.